- Main

 How much can you earn from online courses?

+It depends on the niche, course price, and audience size.
 The average course creator earns $500–$5,000/mo.
 Top schools: $10,000–$50,000/mo.
-The key factor is funnel quality and repeat sales.
+The key factor isn’t the number of students — it’s funnel quality and repeat sales.

 What’s the best platform for selling courses?

-How to sell without an advertising budget?
+How to sell without a big advertising budget?

 Should I sell before or after creating the course?